huggingface/diffusers/docs/source/en/using-diffusers/loading.md

 <Tip>

-💡 Skip to the [DiffusionPipeline explained](#diffusionpipeline-explained) section if you interested in learning in more detail about how the [`DiffusionPipeline`] class works.
+💡 Skip to the [DiffusionPipeline explained](#diffusionpipeline-explained) section if you are interested in learning in more detail about how the [`DiffusionPipeline`] class works.

 </Tip>

-The [`DiffusionPipeline`] class is the simplest and most generic way to load any diffusion model from the [Hub](https://huggingface.co/models?library=diffusers&sort=downloads).
-The [`DiffusionPipeline.from_pretrained`] method automatically detects the correct pipeline class from the checkpoint, downloads and caches all the required configuration and weight files, and returns a pipeline instance ready for inference.
+The [`DiffusionPipeline`] class is the simplest and most generic way to load any diffusion model from the Hub.
+If you want to know what's latest and trending, you could also use [this link](https://huggingface.co/models?library=diffusers&sort=trending).
+The [`DiffusionPipeline.from_pretrained`] method automatically detects the correct pipeline class from the checkpoint, downloads, and caches all the required configuration and weight files, and returns a pipeline instance ready for inference.

 ```python
 from diffusers import DiffusionPipeline